Mito Foundation Patrons

 Professor Sir Doug Turnbull

 Professor Sir Doug Turnbull is the Director of the Wellcome Centre for Mitochondrial Research.
 Professor Turnbull’s focuses on understanding the molecular mechanisms underlying the neurological features in patients.
 With colleagues he is searching for new therapies for patients and he has been actively involved in work to prevent the transmission of mitochondrial DNA disease using an IVF technique called mitochondrial donation.

 Doug Turnbull received a knighthood in the Queen’s Birthday Honours 2016 “for services to Health Care Research and Treatment particularly Mitochondrial Disease”.

 “The Mito Foundation is an outstanding charity helping patients and funding research to help find a cure for mitochondrial disease.
-The Mito Foundation is also playing a critical role is raising mitochondrial disease awareness and ensure the best possible care for patients.
+The Mito Foundation is also playing a critical role in raising mitochondrial disease awareness and ensures the best possible care for patients.
 The Mito Foundation also plays a major role internationally working closely with other patient organisations and is one of the major charities setting the agenda for mitochondrial disease research.”

 – Professor Sir Doug Turnbull

 Click here to read more about Professor Turnbull.